Saturday, 16 June

 All Educational Field Trips depart from a location to be announced, shown on this campus MAP.

-A full refund will be granted if a field trip is cancelled by the Division.
+Each field trip has a minimum number of attendees, below which the organizers may cancel.
+Should a trip be cancelled by the Division for any reason, including insufficient advance sign-ups, a full refund will be granted and processed after the meeting closes.
 If a registrant cancels via e-mail or written notification received in the Pacific Division office no later than 1 June 2018, the registrant will receive a refund of the paid fee(s) less a $15 processing charge.
 Credit card refunds are subject to an additional 3.5% charge on the entire original billing to help cover the fees the Division pays to the credit card companies.

 Tuesday, 12 June